TimothyOwen/IMS-Starter/README.md

 The interaction between groups is mocked using Mockito.

-An example of a unit test:
+An example of a unit test for the Order Controller method:

 ```java
 @Mock